aidatak97/comp-stat-proj/README.md

-# comp-stat-proj
+#  Final Project for Computational Statistics SS2021

-repository for the final project for Computational Statistics SS2021
+The main notebook is called Simulation_Project_SS21.
+You can find the code in code.R and simulated data in results.RData.